TeamDeveloperCommunity/SalExtension/README.md

 ############################### UPDATES ########################

+- v2.18 - Dave Rabelink 10/09/2025
+	- Corrected some WINSOCK declarations to work for UNICODE TD
+	- SalSysGetIP and SalSysPing corrected for UNICODE TD
 - v2.17 - Dave Rabelink 06/2025
 	- Fixed SalPrtPrintScreen (using HANDLE datatypes in several used WinAPI functions)
 	- All ANSI files now in TD 5.1 outline format